grounding & satisfying -whole moong with greens, grated beet & carrot salad, cucumber raita, round brown rice

 whole moong dal with garden greens – two variations

-Prepare the soupy version of this recipe, adding in whatever greens are in the garden or fridge.
-Usually fennel or celery, then leafy greens towards the end: fenugreek leaves, coriander, kale or spinach.
-In the image above, I used fennel, then added fenugreek and coriander leaves towards the end of cooking.
+Prepare the soupy version of this recipe, adding whatever greens are in the garden or fridge.
+Usually, it is fennel or celery, followed by leafy greens towards the end: fenugreek leaves, coriander, kale, or spinach.
+In the image above, I used fennel, then added fenugreek leaves towards the end of cooking.

 grated beetroot & carrot salad

 Prepare a simple version of this salad, using only grated beetroot and carrot, toasted sesame seeds and lots of ginger in the dressing.
-If you have sunflower sprouts or small bitter leaves on hand, add a handful of those to sprinkle over the top.
+If you have sunflower sprouts or small bitter leaves, add a handful to sprinkle over the top.

 round brown rice

-You could use basmati, but there is something pleasing about the plump texture of this small round rice with the dal.
+You could use basmati, but something is pleasing about the plump texture of this small round rice with the dal.
 Keep it slightly undercooked so it doesn’t turn to mush.

 raita